tramuntanal/pntfr/README.md

 monitor Apple's badge in notifications.

-In order to avoid having to create a different message for each platform Pntfr expects a "neutral format" for the messges.
+In order to avoid having to create a different message for each platform Pntfr expects a "neutral format" for the messages.
 The neutral format of the messages is a map composed by `title` and `description` keys.
 This keys are added directly to Android notification's `data` content, on the other side, for Apns notifications, are concatenated with a newline